velas/solana-program-library/relying-party/cli/README.md

     -v, --verbose    Show additional information

 OPTIONS:
         --authority <KEYPAIR>    Filepath or URL to a relying-party authority keypair.
-Relying-party authority needs to close the account. [default: client keypair]
+This authority will be able to close the account. [default: client keypair]
     -C, --config <PATH>          Configuration file to use [default: /Users/user/.config/velas/cli/config.yml] --fee-payer <KEYPAIR>    Filepath or URL to a fee-payer keypair [default: client keypair]